santiagom32/santiagom32.github.io/Projects/Data_Aqcuisition.md

 ```

 ## Data Refresh Strategy:
-- Determination of a data acquisition and refresh strategy, for this specific projectI recomend quarterly updates to keep the data relevant for business analysis.
+- Determination of a data acquisition and refresh strategy, for this specific project I recomend quarterly updates to keep the data relevant for business analysis.

 ## Scripting for Data Loading:
 - Development of an SQL script for automating the data loading process of the add-on data.